random689/tp/docs/DeveloperGuide.md

 The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("deleteStudent 1")` API call.

+<div markdown="span" class="alert alert-info">:information_source: **Note:** When the user calls a valid command
+from the `Meeting` window, the interaction within the `Logic` component only has 1 key difference: `LogicManager` calls the `MeetingParser#parseCommand`.
+The rest of the implementation is similar to the diagram below.

 ![Interactions Inside the Logic Component for the `deleteStudent 1` Command](images/DeleteSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteStudentCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.